rmj86/taylor-bundles/README.md

 tanlen   | 2    | +-length of (domain of) tangent curves tanres   | 256  | resolution of tangent curves
 tanlw    | 0.2  | line width of tangents
-tanalpha | 0.2  | tranparency of tangents
-tancol   | "r"  | colour of tangents.
+tanalpha | None | tranparency of tangents tancol   | "r"  | colour of tangents.
 Can be constant or generating function

 ###### Rendering of the image